diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

 --
 ###### Comments
-[Diego]: I updated and reviewed from the start to the Salsa step.
+[Diego]: I updated from the start to the Salsa step, I didn't check the last two steps yet (arrow & freebayes).

 # _fArcCen1_ Assembly Tutorial